 Location: The ANU is situated in Canberra, Australia’s capital city.
 Canberra is a well-resourced regional city, set amongst beautiful mountains and surrounded by eucalypt forests.
 Bike riding and hiking are everyday activities, and we are a two-hour drive away from both winter snowfields and some of the most beautiful beaches on Earth.
 Canberra’s birdlife is stunning, and we regularly have to brake for kangaroos on our daily commute.
 Despite its regional setting, Canberra is a vibrant, multicultural city.
 There are frequent cultural evenings, festivals, art exhibits, music events, and world-class restaurant and coffee scenes.

 The Australian National University: We are a research-intensive university and have an international reputation for research excellence.
 The ANU is frequently ranked as Australia’s top university, and one of the top 50 universities in the world.

 Candidates: Fully funded International PhD scholarships are highly competitive at the ANU.
 To be a viable candidate you need: (1) excellent undergraduate marks; (2) a Masters by Research with a high mark; or an equivalent Honours thesis; or (rarely) equivalent proof of research experience.
 (3) While not essential, having published research papers in the past is an advantage.

-Information on how to apply to the ANU is on our website.
+The application form is here, along with general information on how to apply and the details about the Doctor of Philosophy program.
 But read on now as you need to plan ahead in case you are shortlisted.
-In brief, your PhD application, due by 31 August, requires:
+In brief, your PhD application, due by 15 April (for the mid year round) or 31 August, requires:

 - Academic transcripts and graduation/completion certificates from your Bachelor and Honours/MSc degree (in its original language and, if needed, a translation), with grading scale information.